carloselizondo05/BLVD-Customs-Business-Analytics-Dashboard/README.md

 #### 2.4 Revenue Over Time
 **Business question:** Are sales growing, plateauing, or declining?

 Revenue grew steadily from $0 in January (setup month) through a peak of $1,936 in June.
-The drop to $289 in July reflects the final orders fulfilled as the business was wound down — not a seasonal dip.
+The drop in August reflects the final orders fulfilled as the business was wound down — not a seasonal dip.
 The overall trend confirmed that the organic Instagram growth strategy was working consistently through the entire operating period.

 #### 2.5 Profit / Loss Over Time
 **Business question:** When do we break even, and are we actually building a profitable business?

 January and February were deep in the red due to equipment and initial inventory costs.
 The business turned its first monthly profit in March (+$365) and broke even on a cumulative basis in April.
 From April through June, monthly profit was consistently positive and growing.
-The total net profit across the business lifetime was **$1,543.15**, confirming that the model was viable — we were profitable within 4 months of launch with zero external funding.
+Total net profit across the business lifetime was **$1,543.15** — profitable within 4 months of launch with zero external funding.

 #### 2.6 Type of Expense
 **Business question:** Is our spending mix healthy, and where can we cut?

-Breaking expenses into Equipment, Inventory, Materials, Packaging, and Advertisement showed that inventory was dominating spend (as expected for a product business), and that advertisement cost was nearly zero — just $10 on a single Instagram promotion.
+Breaking expenses into Equipment, Inventory, Materials, Packaging, and Advertisement showed that inventory was dominating spend as expected, and that advertisement cost was nearly zero — just $10 on a single Instagram promotion.
 This validated our bet on organic growth and word-of-mouth as the primary marketing channel.

 ---